damien0x0023/rnnExplainer/README.md

 ## Live Demo

-For a live demo, visit: http://poloclub.github.io/cnn-explainer/
+For a live demo of their App, visit: http://poloclub.github.io/cnn-explainer/

 ## Running Locally